rcatlord/crime_analysis/README.md

 Download R from [https://cran.r-project.org](https://cran.r-project.org).

-Then read some sample crime data using into your R session:
+Then load some sample crime data into your R session:

 ```
 # download the crime_data.csv from GitHub and save it in a folder on your computer